wazuh/wazuh-documentation/source/user-manual/registering/host-verification-registration.rst

         # cp rootCA.pem /var/ossec/etc

-     2. To register the Wazuh agent, run the ``agent-auth`` program providing the Wazuh manager’s IP address and location of the CA:
+     2. To register the Wazuh agent, run the ``agent-auth`` utility providing the Wazuh manager’s IP address and location of the CA:

       .. code-block:: console